inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

-If needed, address tables can be pre-loaded from text files at the beginning of the simulation; this controlled by the :par:`addressTableFile` module parameter.
+If needed, address tables can be pre-loaded from text files at the beginning of the simulation; this controlled by the :par:`forwardingTableFile` module parameter.
 In the file, each line contains a literal 0 (reserved for VLAN id), a hexadecimal MAC address and a decimal port number, separated by tabs.
 Comment lines beginning with ’#’ are also allowed: